learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 # Dynamic Routes in Sinatra

-## Teacher Outline
-+ Show how the route can be created dynamically using a symbol in the route.
-+ Understand the relationship between the route and params.
-+ Show how you can use the data from the route to alter what is shown on the rendered view for that route

 ## Overview
 How does AirBnB create a separate url for every property it hosts on its site?
 Would it make sense to hard-code hundreds of thousands of routes (`get '/property1'`, `get '/property2'`,`get '/property2356'`) in the controller to display each rental property?
 The controller would get messy and long very quickly.
 Instead, AirBnB (and Twitter, and Facebook, etc) use *dynamic routes* - routes that are created based on attributes within the url of the request.
 In this codealong we'll learn why dynamic routes are powerful and how to integrate them in to a Sinatra project.